| |

 Cinnamon Spice Blend

 Both are formulated without artificial color and are MSG free.
-Reach out to us and we can tailor these to your customer’s preference.
+Reach out to us at Carolina Ingredients and we can tailor these to your customer’s preference.

 cinnamon spice